merguriev/SelfPortal/README.md

 # About

 SelfPortal is a service, that was created by an Altoros DevOps team in order to resolve problem with granting access to company resources for developers.
-It's started as a small, almost static web page, that helped developers to publish their websites into the global network, but over time became a utility, that provide
+It has started as a small, almost static web page, that helped developers to publish their websites into the global network, but over time became a utility, that provide wide possibilites to create virtual development environment, manage it and clear while necessary.
+Secure control over all the resources is a kind of main idea of our project.

 ## Getting Started